aiforensics/airflow-maintenance-dags/delete-broken-dags/README.md

 # Airflow Delete Broken DAGs

-A maintenance workflow that you can deploy into Airflow to periodically delete DAG files and clean out entries in the ImportError table for DAGs which Airflow cannot parse or import properly.
-This ensures that the ImportError table is cleaned every day.
+A maintenance workflow that you can deploy into Airflow to periodically delete DAG files and clean out entries in the ParseImportError table for DAGs which Airflow cannot parse or import properly.
+This ensures that the ParseImportError table is cleaned every day.

 ## Deploy